moraes/tipfy/docs/source/api/configuration.rst

 it allows modules to provide defaults for all configurable options, in most cases making configuration entirely optional.

-Let's show an example on how to configure two modules, ``tipfy`` itself and our internationalization extension, ``tipfy.ext.i18n``.
-First, we **enable** the i18n extension in ``tipfy`` configuration adding it to the extensions list.
-Then we set the default locale to `pt_BR` and the default timezone to `America/Sao_Paulo`.
+Let's show an example on how to configure the internationalization module, ``tipfy.ext.i18n``.
+We'll set the default locale to `pt_BR` and the default timezone to `America/Sao_Paulo`.
 Pretty easy, see:

 **config.py**

 .. code-block:: python

-   config = {
+   config = {}

-       'tipfy': {
-           # Application hooks enables other modules to plug into the
-           # application.
-Here we enable internalization setup.
-           'extensions': [
-               'tipfy.ext.i18n',
-            ],
-       },
-       'tipfy.ext.i18n': {
+   config['tipfy.ext.i18n'] = {
        # Change default values from the internalization module.
        'locale': 'pt_BR',
        'timezone': 'America/Sao_Paulo',
-       },
    }

 Of course, you can set the config in smaller parts to make it more readable, if